A-Z of natural skincare ingredients and their uses

 J - Jojoba oil

-Used by Native American communities for centuries to treat wounds, jojoba became internationally popular as a skincare ingredient in the 1970s.
+Used by Native American communities for centuries to treat wounds, jojoba became internationally popular as a certified organic skin care ingredient in the 1970s.
 Derived from a shrub that grows in the American southwest and Mexico, its oil is antibacterial, anti-inflammatory and moisturising, making it great for reducing acne without drying out the skin.
 It's also one of the best natural anti-aging ingredients out there, as it contains Vitamin E which can help combat sun damage and reduce the appearance of scars and marks on the skin.

 K - Kiwi seed oil